nickpoison/tsa5/textRcode.md

 ## Chapter 4

 >  &#10004; Note- the script `mvspec` has a slight change in `astsa` version 2.2.
-If `plot` is `TRUE` and smoothing is used, instead of including the tapering amount in the default graphic title, tapering information is printed along with bandwidth and degrees of freedom ()
+If `plot` is `TRUE` and smoothing is used, instead of including the tapering amount in the default graphic title, tapering information is printed along with bandwidth and degrees of freedom.
 <br/>

 Aliasing